tkukurin/dotfiles-1/README.md

 chsh -s /bin/zsh
 ```

-This installer will also install `zim` for you.
+This installer will also install `zgen` for you.

 On OSX you will also need a patched font for powerline to work right.
 The
 required patched fonts are conveniently cloned along with this repository.